 After my recent re-visit to Cape Town and the Cape Peninsula, I’ve a series of posts coming up.
-I’ll cover a cheetah, lion and rhino rescue project, another self-declared micro-nation, the infamous prison isle Robben Island, a thought-provoking visit in a township and I might even say a word or two about Cecil Rhodes and his garden.
+I’ll cover a cheetah, lion and rhino rescue project and Hout Bay – another self-declared micro-nation.
+I’ll talk about the infamous prison at Robben Island and a thought-provoking visit in a township.
+I might even say a word or two about Cecil Rhodes and his garden.
 But let’s start with the easy bit: stunning nature.

 Cape Town probably has one of the most beautiful settings of any city on earth, rivalled only by Rio de Janeiro.
 If you’re in town for more than a day or two, do get out on the Cape Peninsula to see it all from different angles.